 About Me

-I am a graduate student in John Franck's lab in the Chemistry Department at Syracuse University.
-I work primarily in methods development magnetic resonance research, with emphasis on Nuclear Magnetic Resonance (NMR) and liquid state Overhauser Dynamic Nuclear Polarization (ODNP).
-Some of my work has included constructing a modular 15 MHz NMR system to enable ODNP capabilities with a commercial 9.8 GHz Electron Paramagnetic Resonance (EPR) system, developing code for data analysis (primarily in python, using code bases developed in-house), and applying magnetic resonance methods (NMR, EPR, and ODNP) to study the behavior of water inside reverse micelles.
+I received my Ph.D. in phyiscal chemistry from John Franck's lab at Syracuse University, where I worked in method development in magnetic resonance with particular emphasis on Nuclear Magnetic Resonance (NMR) and solution state Overhauser Dynamic Nuclear Polarization (ODNP).
+Some of my work included constructing a modular 15 MHz NMR system to enable ODNP capabilities with a commercial 9.8 GHz Electron Paramagnetic Resonance (EPR) system, developing code for data analysis (primarily in python, using code bases developed in-house), and applying magnetic resonance methods (NMR, EPR, and ODNP) to study the behavior of water inside reverse micelles.

 I am enamored with magnetic resonance spectroscopy, in particular the interplay between experimentation and theory and its growth alongside advances in modern technology.
 I aspire to contribute meaningfully to this field and to continue to watch and engage with its latest developments.